Nhacsam/heartbleedDemo/README.md

 heartbleedDemo
 ==============

-This repo is a minimal code to explain to heartbleed bug
+This repo is a minimal code to explain the heartbleed bug

 We will try to use some struct from the openssl code and the RFC 6520